IATA Blue Skies – Air Transport Security 2040

 This White Paper will continue to evolve along with industry's thinking.
 Its aim is to stimulate discussion within the sector and facilitate further development and innovation to help industry better prepare and respond to known threats of today and the unknown of tomorrow.

-The Air Transport Security 2040 White Paper (pdf) is now available for download along with the Executive Summary (pdf)
+The Air Transport Security 2040 White Paper (pdf) is now available for download along with the Executive Summary (pdf).
+The white paper is also available in Chinese (pdf).

 Are our assumptions about how the world will change realistic?
 Have we identified the real security threats?
 And do we have what we need to mitigate them?